las-r/small-games-python/README.md

 - Simple assets required by the game

 ### How is this organized?
-Games are organized by user interface type.
+Games are organized by user interface type, **NOT the genre of game**.
 Each folder contains games that use the same type of interface.

 Current categories:
 - [Arcade](https://github.com/las-r/small-games-python/tree/main/arcade)